‘Disrupting our contemporary society can be a serious design goal.’

 Critically deploy or resist algorithmic technologies

-Promotion research.
-This research focuses on algorithmic technologies that today are integrated in more and more products and applications.
-Various contemporary ecological, social, and ethical issues are involved when using this technology.
+This promotion research focuses on various contemporary ecological, social, and ethical issues that are involved when using algorithmic technologies.
 Designers should take these issues into account while working on future developments.
 This research enables designers to critically deploy algorithmic technologies in various domains the upcoming years.
-For that purpose research will be done on the possibilities to radicalize critical orientation within the domain of design and art in the Netherlands.

 Publications